the-alchemist-07/Dictionary/README.md

 This application is under development.

 This is an android application using a free dictionary API.
 The application follows latest MVVM architecture and is developed in Kotlin.
 Retrofit is used for API requests.
-Searched words are stored by Room.
+Searched word's history is stored by Room.